Miguel Rosich y Más: First mayoral term (1889)

 Upon the resignation of mayor Soliveres, Governor Pedro Ruiz Dana appointed Francisco Roubert, but Roubert could not accept the position due to failing health.
 Rosich y Más was then appointed mayor.
 Just like Roubert's appointment, Rosich was named mayor based on the recommendation of the Ponce municipal Council.
 Rosich y Mas was Ponce's first "popular mayor".
 He was both mayor and chairman of the Municipal Council.

 With moneys left by his predecessor, Rosich y Mas made enhancements to the Municipal Jail, repair sidewalks in Plaza Principal (today's Plaza Degetau) and Plaza Delicias (today's Plaza Munoz Rivera), repaired many city streets, expanded Hospital Tricoche, repaired the roof of the "Kiosko Árabe" in Plaza Principal (today's Plaza Degetau), and built Calle Atocha as a macadam roadway and its sidewalks.

 In 1890, Rosich donated a large collection of books from his personal library to the newly founded Ponce Municipal Library.
 Upon governor Pedro Ruiz Dana leaving office, mayor Rosich y Más presented his resignation as mayor.

-After leaving office, and in politically-motivated move, the new mayor, Carlos Eusebio Ayo in cohorts with the new governor, General José Lasso y Pérez, via his Chief of Staff Leopoldo Cano, accused former mayor Rosich and his entire municipal council of embezzling 100,000 pesos, which led to their arrest and jailing.
+After leaving office, and in politically-motivated move, the new mayor, Carlos Eusebio Ayo in collaboration with the new governor, General José Lasso y Pérez, via his Chief of Staff Leopoldo Cano, accused former mayor Rosich and his entire municipal council of embezzling 100,000 pesos, which led to their arrest and jailing.
 The news of the alleged embezzlement ran in all major European newspapers.
-The entire town, aware of the honesty and integrity of the public servants jailed and the injustice being committed, petition the judge to establish a bail amount equivalent to the amount of the alleged embezzlement, and within hours the town had collected the amount necessary to get former mayor Rosich, and a few of his Councilmen released.
+The entire town, aware of the honesty and integrity of the public servants jailed and the injustice being committed, petitioned the judge to establish a bail amount equivalent to the amount of the alleged embezzlement, and within hours the town had collected the amount necessary to get former mayor Rosich, and a few of his Councilmen released.
 When the matter was finally heard in Court, on 27 April 1897, Rosich and all the defendants were found not guilty.